 General information regarding custody and access can be obtained from Family Law Saskatchewan.
 Resources for developing parenting plans can be found on the Government of Canada's website.

-The below information describes the specialized services available for high conflict custody and access assessments, supervised access and supervised exchanges.
+The information below describes the specialized services available for high conflict situations: custody and access assessments, supervised access and supervised exchanges.

 Custody and Access Assessments

 A judge may order an assessment to help decide the best parenting arrangements for children whose parents cannot agree on custody and access.
 The assessment is conducted by a qualified social worker who does not work for either parent and is only concerned with the best interests of the child(ren).

 - consider the family, marital and parenting background;